 4.3.a Description of the program's recruitment policies and procedures.
 If these differ by degree (eg, bachelor's vs. graduate degrees), a description should be provided for each.

-The program uses a number of methods to successfully recruit a diverse, qualified student body.
+The Public Health Programs uses a number of methods to successfully recruit a diverse, qualified student body.